mindsmiths/docs/docs/Basic Agents: Tutorials/BMI Check Tutorial/Part 1: Digitizing the communication/doctors-view.md

 # Doctor's view

-Our next step is closing the interaction loop: we want the doctor to pass the judgment on the child’s health.
+Our next step is closing the interaction loop: i.e. we want the doctor to give their opinion on the child’s weight being healthy or not.
-To contact the doctor, we’ll add the "Evaluate BMI request"  rule to the Doctor.drl file.
+To contact the doctor, we’ll add the "Evaluate BMI request" rule to the `Doctor.drl` file.
 This rule will send the calculated BMI value and age of the child:

 ```java title="rules/doctor/Doctor.drl"
 ...